 I already knew from the jump that I wanted to get an IUD.
 I wasn’t getting birth control specifically because I was going to see Obele, I’d been trying to get birth control since I graduated from college and moved back to Nigeria with no luck, but everything was finally convenient, and I was back in the US, so I made the appointment to see my gynecologist about getting an IUD.

 Getting my IUD put in in America was such a huge contrast with my numerous frustrating attempts to get some sort of semi-permanent birth control in Nigeria.
-Here, my gynecologist asked if I was sexually active, if I was seeing someone, (I told her about Obele, and my impending trip to see him for Valentine’s week ), then explained the different IUD options she had, giving me a choice between getting the copper IUD that could prevent pregnancy for ten years, but would make my periods heavier, and the plastic hormonal IUD from Mirena which could prevent pregnancy for five years, and would make my periods lighter or possibly stop them entirely.
+Here my gynecologist asked if I was sexually active and if I was seeing someone (I told her about Obele and my impending trip to see him for Valentine’s week ).
+Then she explained the different IUD options she had.
+She gave me a choice between getting the copper IUD that could prevent pregnancy for ten years but would make my periods heavier; and the plastic hormonal IUD from Mirena, which could prevent pregnancy for five years and make my periods lighter or possibly stop them entirely.

 I was 25 at the time, and I knew I generally don’t want to have a child until I’m about thirty.
 Also, the thought of having lighter periods really appealed to me since I’ve always had very heavy periods.
+I was actually looking forward to lighter periods; at least I would be able to use a ladies pad for longer than two hours before having to change it.
 I’d done my research on Mirena and heard quite a number of horror stories, so I was a bit apprehensive about my final choice of the hormonal Mirena IUD, but I’d also made up my mind to have it removed right away if I experienced any negative effects or complications.

 So the last time I’d asked about an IUD in Nigeria, besides the nurse telling me to avoid birth control because it would prevent me from being able to “take in” in the future, I was told I couldn’t get an IUD unless I had already had a child.
 My gyn in DC said this was rubbish, and that she’d need to dilate my cervix a little, but I could absolutely get an IUD put in, child or no child.